qdrvm/kagome/README.md

 #### Prerequisites

-If you are running Debian Linux system you can run:
+If you are using a Debian Linux system, the following command allows you to build KAGOME:

 ```sh
 git clone https://github.com/qdrvm/kagome